Table of Contents

 Case I:

 Consider an isolated system of two spheres of masses m1 and m2.
 They are moving in a straight line with initial velocities u1 and u2 respectively such that u1 is greater than u2.
-Sphere of mass m1 approaches the sphere of mass m2 as they move
+The sphere of mass m1 approaches the sphere of mass m2 as they mThe initial

 Case II:

-equation (iii) shows that the momentum of an isolated system before and after collisions remains the same which is the law of conservation of momentum.
-Law of conservation of momentum is an important law and has vast applications.
+Equation (iii) shows that the momentum of an isolated system before and after collisions remains the same which is the law of conservation of momentum.
+The Law of conservation of momentum is important and has vast applications.

-Q.12 When a gun is fired, it recoils.
+When a gun is fired it recoils.
 Why?

 According to the law of conservation of momentum, the total momentum of the gun and the bullet will also be zero after the gun is fired.
 Let m be the mass of the gun and v be its velocity on firing the gun, M be the mass of the gun and V be the velocity with which it recoils.
 Thus the total momentum of the gun and the bullet after the gun is fired will be.